-Onofrio's compositions and arrangements have been heard in several Midwestern and northeastern states and in Canada.
-Recent premiere performances have included Requiem Mass for chorus and orchestra, Of a Life for clarinet sextet, and Three Remembrances, a commissioned work for soprano, horn, and piano.
-The last was included on a composers program at the Mid-Atlantic Region of the College Music Society in March 2005.
-Portraits, commissioned in 2000 for oboe d’amore, English horn, and piano, was premiered in April 2001, and also has been performed at the 2001 International Double Reed Society convention, Thomas Stacy’s English horn workshop, and the 2006 CMS Mid-Atlantic convention in a version for clarinet and soprano saxophone.
+Onofrio's compositions and arrangements have been heard in several Midwestern and Northeastern states and in Canada.
+Other recent performances have included Three Remembrances, a commissioned work for soprano, horn, and piano, and Beauty’s Prayer for soprano and piano.
+Portraits, commissioned for oboe d’amore, English horn, and piano, was premiered in April 2001, and also has been performed at the 2001 International Double Reed Society convention, Thomas Stacy’s English horn workshop, and the 2006 CMS Mid-Atlantic Conference in a version for clarinet and soprano saxophone.
 Carmina Whitmania, set for singing actor and six players, was commissioned by the Delta Omicron Foundation, and was given its premiere performance at their July 2006 international conference in Illinois.
+His Requiem Mass for Chorus and Orchestra was performed at Westminster in a revised version utilizing brass, percussion, and piano accompaniment.
+Three Songs for Voice and Piano were performed as part of the Westminster Choir College Festival of American Song in March 2014.
+In February 2015, he presented a composer’s recital in Hillsborough, NJ, featuring chamber and vocal works.

 Onofrio has appeared as a guest artist, conductor, and clinician in 17 states, Canada and 7 European countries.
 He has been in residence at the University of Guelph and Laurentian University in Canada, giving lectures, performing in recital, and presenting original compositions.
 He has served as a band, brass, and jazz adjudicator for state music organizations in West Virginia, New York, Ohio, Nebraska, Iowa, and Illinois, and was director of the annual Plattsburgh State Jazz Festival and the Midlands Jazz Festival in Nebraska.
-He has worked with such internationally known figures as James Dapogny, Gene Bertoncini, Joanne Brackeen, Randy Brecker, and Gunther Schuller.
+He has worked with such internationally known figures as Frank Sinatra, Jr., Gene Bertoncini, Joanne Brackeen, Randy Brecker, Ian Hobson, and Gunther Schuller.

 As a writer and presenter, Onofrio has considered topics ranging from the relationship between popular music and war to training faculty and students.
+At the 2013 NASM meeting, he moderated a panel presentation on survival skills for department chairs.
 In November 2007, he joined with Drs.
-Ed and Ann Marie Bingham to present a session on composing for woodwinds at the College Music Society’s national meeting in Salt Lake City.
-In 2004, he joined with Dr. Robert Hall to present “Comparative Orchestrations of Pictures at an Exhibition” at the CMS national meeting in San Francisco.
+Ed and Ann Marie Bingham to present a session on composing for woodwinds at the CMS national conference.
+In 2004, he joined with Dr. Robert Hall to present “Comparative Orchestrations of Pictures at an Exhibition” at the CMS national conference.
 His paper, “Part-Time Faculty: Issues and Strategies,” was presented at the 20th Annual Academic Chairperson’s Conference, held in Orlando, FL in February of 2003, and is published in the proceedings of that conference.
 “Training the Composer of Tomorrow,” a paper delivered at an interdisciplinary conference entitled “Reflections on the Future” held at Laurentian University in Canada, appears in the Spring 2000 volume of Arachne, an interdisciplinary journal of the Humanities.
 In addition, he has reviewed several recordings and compositions for music journals.

 D.M.A. – Composition, The Ohio State University